ansible-community/project-template/README.md

 > If the project doesn't have the guide, please add it to mitigate the entry threshold for new contributors.
 If it's not applicable, remove  the section.

-You have a fix and want to submit a ready-for-merge pull request?
+Do you have a fix and want to submit a ready-for-merge pull request?
 See the [Getting started development guide](https://link-to-the-quide).

 ## Communication